iluwatar/java-design-patterns/composite-view/README.md

 ```
 This JSP page is the template, declaring a table with three rows, with one component in the first row,
 two components in the second row, and one component in the third row.
 The scriplets in the file are part of the
-java beans view management, that include different atomic subviews based on the user preferences in the Javabean.
+view management strategy that include different atomic subviews based on the user preferences in the Javabean.

 Here are two examples of the mock atomic subviews used in the composite:
 `businessNews.jsp`